svx/cv/index.md

 `2014`

 _Mr.
-Gutenberg, a buildout recipe which will install and setup Sphinx following documentation guidelines_ - (Plone Symposium Midwest, Oshkosh (Lightning Talk))
+Gutenberg, a buildout recipe which will install and setup Sphinx, following documentation guidelines_ - (Plone Symposium Midwest, Oshkosh (Lightning Talk))

 _Cultural Learnings of Documentation for Make Benefit Glorious Nation of Plonistan_ - (Plone Conference, Bristol)